Things that go bump in the morning

-She looked up to where he pointed at the wall.
-She saw nothing but the knife sticking out.
+She looked up to where he pointed at the wall, and saw nothing but the knife sticking out.

-“Yeah, it’s gone.
-It’s over.
-Now what do we do with it?”
+“Yeah, now what do we do with it?”

-“I…I think we should go see a doctor about these bites.”
+“I think we should see a doctor about these bites.”

 Glen couldn’t decide if he should call animal control or NASA.
-It was invisible, but he could feel it.
-Melanie felt it.
-The bites on them were proof, even though the pain had stopped the bites were still there.
+It was invisible, but they could feel it, especially when it bit them.
+Their wounds were proof.

-But when he glanced down at his hand there was nothing; no blood, no marks, nothing.
-He asked Melanie to remove her parka so he could check her back, and the marks were gone as well.
+But when he glanced down at his hand he didn’t see anything.
+No blood, no bite marks, nothing.
+He asked Melanie to remove her parka so he could check her back, and those wounds were gone as well.

 “What’s wrong?
 Are the bites worse?”

-Melanie was surprised to realize that she hadn’t felt any pain from the bites in a while; she’d been too preoccupied to notice.
-She reached down to her ankle and pulled up the ski pants to check the bites on her ankle, and nothing was there.
+Melanie was surprised to realize that she hadn’t felt any pain in a while.
+She’d been too preoccupied to notice.
 Her eyes widened as she looked at the knife in the wall.

 “Was that real?
 Did it really happen?”